 The financial obligations of the County under the Facilities Agreement do not constitute general obligations of the County to which its faith and credit or taxing power are pledged, but are subject to and dependent upon lawful appropriations of funds being made by Florence County Council ("County Council") to pay the installment payments of purchase price due in each fiscal year under the Facilities Agreement.
-The County's obligations under the Facilities Agreement are from year to year only and do not constitute a mandatory payment obligation of the County in any fiscal year.
-The County has no continuing obligation to appropriate funds to pay installment payments of purchase price due under the Facilities Agreement and may terminate its obligations under the Facilities Agreement on an annual basis without any penalty.
+The County's obligations under the Facilities Agreement are from year to year only and do not constitute a mandatory payment obligation of the County in any fiscal year in which funds are not appropriated by the County to pay the installment payments of purchase price due under the Facilities Agreement and may terminate its obligations under the Facilities Agreement on an annual basis without any penalty.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2023 BONDS" herein.